Simucube/simucube-docs.github.io/docs/Developers/ActivePedal/Pinouts.md

 ## Passive pedal port

 Simucube ActivePedal has two integrated load cell amplifiers and analog voltage inputs.
-The ports labeled as PEDAL 1 and PEDAL 2 support de-facto standard 4-wire *load cell* pedals and *hall effect sensor* based pedals.
+The ports labeled as PEDAL 1 and PEDAL 2 support de-facto standard 4-wire *load cell* pedals.
 The load cell circuit has been optimized for typical 1 kOhm load cells.

 Connector type for the passive pedal ports is a 6 pin *RJ12 6P6C* connector.